elementary/houston/src/lib/database/README.md

 - `name_human` A human readable project name
 - `name_developer` A human readable name of the developer or group

 - `type` The type of project.
-Possible values include 'APPLICATION'.
-In place for future use, where we will want to support 'CLI' and 'LIBRARY' type projects.
+Possible values include 'application'.
+In place for future use, where we will want to support 'cli' and 'library' type projects.

 - `projectable_id` A 1:1 UUID referencing a service table ID
 - `projectable_type` The type of service `projectable_id` is referencing.
 This